 Best in flavour for brewing beers and kombuchas;

 - ****Harvest Moon

 Best in oil content for cosmetic and supplement purposes;

 Canadian cultivar ****

 Consider this before planting seabuckthorn seedlings.

 You might be thinking that planting inexpensive seedlings is the solution to building your homesteads sea buckthorn grove.
-A few things to consider when planting a sea buckthorn grown from seed are;
+A few things to consider when planting sea buckthorn grown from seed are;

-3, Since sea buckthorn seedlings are wild and will have roughly 30% difference from the genetics of its parent plant, you will not know what kind of seaberry you’ll end up with.
+3, Since sea buckthorn seedlings are wild and will have roughly a 30% difference from the genetics of their parent plant, you will not know what kind of seaberry you’ll end up with.
 Sea buckthorn grown from seed will likely be very thorny plants.
 The fruits most often are very sour with many stellate hairs.
 Making them less tasty for eating whole or baking purposes.

 Do you have space for only a few seabuckthorn plants?

 We are wholesalers of various sea buckthorn products.
 We work primarily with resellers across North America to distribute our quality sea buckthorn shrubs, berries, and other products.
-We also help others build their own seabuckthorn plantations, by providing advice and offering select seaberry varieties of the highest quality.
+We also help others build their own seabuckthorn plantations by providing advice and offering select seaberry varieties of the highest quality.
 Our sea buckthorn cultivars are recognized worldwide for their high commercial value.